muhyild/SelfDrivingCarEngineer/P1_FindingLaneLines/README.md

     ext_line_image = draw_lines(original_image, ext_lines) # draw the single lines on a blank image
     final_image = weighted_img(ext_line_image, original_image) #combine blank image including the lines with original image
 ```
-### 2. Identify potential shortcomings with your current pipeline

-I want to know why I am having traceback error, with the last optional video.
-I may need help :).
-I have tried everything but I was not able to find the reason.